Cold Therapy (Cryotherapy) for Pain Management

 swollen ankle or knee, you are treating your pain with a modern (although basic) version

-Cold therapy can be applied in various ways, including ice packs, coolant sprays,
+Cold therapy can be applied in different ways.
+That can include ice packs, coolant

-ice massage, and whirlpools, or ice baths.
-When used to treat injuries at home, cold
+sprays, ice massage, whirlpools, and ice baths.
+When used to treat injuries at home,

-therapy refers to therapy with ice or gel packs that are usually kept in the freezer
+cold therapy refers to therapy with ice or gel packs that are usually kept in the

-until needed.
-These remain one of the simplest, time-tested remedies for managing
+freezer until needed.
+These are one of the simplest, time-tested remedies for managing

 pain and swelling.